Northern Ireland Football League

-The Northern Ireland Football League (commonly abbreviated to NIFL), known as Irish League, is the national football league of Northern Ireland.
+The Northern Ireland Football League (abbreviated to NIFL), formerly known as and still commonly referred to as the Irish League, is the national football league of Northern Ireland.
 The Irish League was originally formed in 1890, with the league in its current format created in 2013 to assume independent collective management of the top three levels of the Northern Ireland football league system; namely the Premiership, Championship and Premier Intermediate League.

 In addition to the league divisions, the NIFL also operates the Northern Ireland Football League Cup for its member clubs, as well as the NIFL Development League and George Wilson Cup for their reserve teams, and the NIFL Youth League and NIFL Youth League Cup for their youth teams.
 Operated as a limited company, the 36 member clubs act as shareholders with one vote each.
 The NIFL is the successor to the Irish Football League, which, upon its formation in 1890, was historically the league for the entire island of Ireland until it became Northern Ireland's national league after the partition of Ireland in 1921.

-Linfield are the current champions, after winning the 2021–22 title on 30 April 2022 with a 2–0 win against Coleraine on the final day of the season.
-This was a world record 56th top flight league title.
+Larne are the current champions, after winning the 2022–23 title on 14 April 2023 with a 2–0 win against Crusaders.
+This was the club's first league title.